EnsadLab/Misbehavior/code/ToolKit/Documentation/softwareSetup.md

 Select which mode your motor is using : *wheel* or *join*.

-Firs line corresponds to the first motor inside processingg's gui, second line to the second one and so on.
+First line corresponds to the first motor inside processingg's gui, second line to the second one and so on.

 ### Midi setup